Viton2/MyPythonRepo/README.md

-# MyPythonRepo is a private repository containing (almost) all things I've learnt through the past 2 year during Computer Science College.
+# MyPythonRepo is a private repository containing (almost) all things I've learnt throughout the past 3 years during Computer Science College.